Going Rogue: Analysis and reactions

 The Huffington Post had an article titled "The First Ten Lies from Going Rogue", including the failure to credit ghostwriter Vincent on the cover, Palin's statement about legal bills she incurred relating to ethics complaints, without disclosing that most of the bills resulted from complaints she filed as a tactic in connection with Troopergate; and her assertion that she had to pay $50,000 in fees to be vetted by the McCain campaign.

-Palin replied: "as is expected, the AP and a number of subsequent media outlets are erroneously reporting the contents of the book".
+Palin replied: "As is expected, the AP and a number of subsequent media outlets are erroneously reporting the contents of the book".

 Former McCain campaign aides "hit back", according to Politico, "calling the former vice presidential nominee's soon-to-be released book 'revisionist and self serving' 'fiction'."

-A representative for Katie Couric responded to the book's assertion that Couric had badgered Palin during their infamous 2008 interview by saying, "The interview speaks for itself".
+A representative for Katie Couric responded to the book's assertion that Couric had badgered Palin during their much-publicized 2008 interview by saying, "The interview speaks for itself".